Inclusive education can be seen as a process of strengthening the capacity of an educational system to reach out to all learners in the community.

 - Collaboration within school communities (teachers, teaching assistants, students, parents/carers) in order to establish a framework of inclusive values and practices (e.g. co-teaching involving a general education and a special education teacher).

-Upon completion of the course, participants using reflective instruments such as “Index for Inclusion” are expected to develop learning strategies, techniques and resources through a range of practical activities (e.g. case studies, hands on activities) aiming towards enhancing participation, learning and achievement for all students, specifically for disadvantaged learners, including those with special educational needs and a migrant background, thereby fostering social inclusion.
+Upon completion of the course participants using reflective techniques such as “Index for Inclusion” are expected to develop intervention plans through a range of activities (e.g. case studies, hands on activities) aimed towards enhancing participation, learning and achievement of inclusive mainstream education for all students, specifically for disadvantaged learners, including those with special educational needs and a migrant background, thereby fostering social inclusion.

 - Teachers (primary, secondary, vocational, adult, special needs);